mattes337/outline/changes/API-UPDATE.md

 3. **Race Conditions**: Care must be taken to handle potential race conditions between collaborative edits and API updates.

+4. **No Schema Changes**: The implementation uses virtual properties in the client-side Document model to track API updates, avoiding any database schema changes.
+This makes the solution easier to deploy and maintain.

-4. **Custom Header Option**: As suggested, we could add support for a custom header in API calls to control behavior:
+5. **Custom Header Option**: As suggested, we could add support for a custom header in API calls to control behavior:
    ```
    X-Force-Update: true
    ```